 Sway vs PowerPoint: in conclusion

 At Buffalo 7, we will continue to support our clients in developing great looking presentations that are created with PowerPoint.
 Microsoft’s well-established software remains our tool of choice, but we’re certainly not blind to Sway’s benefits.
-Ultimately, we’re here to help you create engaging, immersive presentations that will hook your audience and draw them in.
+Ultimately, we’re a presentation design agency that isn’t bound by software.
+We’re here to help you create engaging, immersive presentations that will hook your audience and draw them in.
 Choose your weapon and we’ll help you turn the ordinary into the extraordinary.